Why Infographics Should be a Part of Your Link Building Strategy

 30% of marketers utilize original infographics significantly more than other kinds of pictorial content, like GIFs and videos.
 Additionally, 42% of marketers state unique infographics induce the maximum engagement rates in comparison to other pictorial material on the website.

 Infographics are shared and reacted on social media networks at triple the proportion of other kinds of content.

-Here are the few more points which describes why we should use infographics when making link building strategy:
+Here are a few more points which describe why we should consider infographic link building when making strategy:

 Humans are highly visual, and because 90% of their information which comes into the brain is visual, you have to tap to this “optic nerve.”